 The Oral Qualifying Examination

-The qualifying examination should be taken in the fourth semester; any extension beyond the fourth semester must be approved by the Committee on Higher Degrees.
+The qualifying examination should be taken in the fourth semester; any extension beyond the fourth semester must be approved by the CHD.

 Three outcomes of the qualifying examination are possible.
 The exam committee may pass the student, fail the student, or (if it is the student's first attempt) judge the performance to be inconclusive.
 Within its discretion, the committee may stipulate further requirements, such as additional course work, a written examination, or presentation of a research proposal, as conditions that must be satisfied.
 If the qualifying examination is judged to be inconclusive, the student and committee may schedule a second examination, which must be conclusive.
 If the outcome of either examination is a failure, a student may not re-register, thus terminating degree candidacy.